gursheenkaur-analyst/house-price-prediction/README.md

 ## 📋 Project Overview

 A complete end-to-end machine learning project that predicts house prices using **Linear Regression**.
-The project covers the full data science pipeline — from raw data to model evaluation — with detailed visualizations at every step.
+The project covers the full data science pipeline, from raw data to model evaluation, with detailed visualizations at every step.

 **Business Question:** *What factors most influence house prices, and how accurately can we predict them?*